Wondering what the perfect one-day Smoky Mountains itinerary is? Here’s what you should do with one day in Great Smoky Mountains National Park!

 Other Things You Can Do Nearby

 One must-visit destination while in the Great Smoky Mountains area is Dollywood.
-Dolly Parton’s childhood home is in these mountains, and she built her very own theme park right outside of Gatlinburg.
+Dolly Parton’s childhood home is in these mountains (She was born in Sevierville), and she built her very own theme park right outside of Gatlinburg in Pigeon Forge

 Are the Great Smoky Mountains Worth Visiting?